-Previously, plant-based food has a development history of more than 10 years in European and American markets.
-In 2020, the global plant-based food ushered in the first year of the outbreak, an endless stream of start-ups were entering the track, and the domestic plant-based market showed an obvious growth trend in 2019.
+Previously, plant-based food had a more than ten-year development history in European and American markets.
+The worldwide plant-based food industry entered the first year of the outbreak in 2020, with an unceasing stream of start-ups entering the race, and the local plant-based market showing a clear growth trend in 2019.

-Plant based applications: plant meat, plant eggs, plant milk, etc
+Plant-based applications include plant meat, plant eggs, plant milk, and so on.

-From the global market, the downstream applications of plant-based mainly include plant meat, plant egg, plant milk, plant beverage, plant protein and other sub categories; At the same time, retailers and catering service providers are also cooperating with plant-based food brands to meet the diversified needs of consumers.
+Plant-based downstream applications in the global market primarily include plant meat, plant egg, plant milk, plant beverage, plant protein, and other subcategories; at the same time, retailers and catering service providers are collaborating with plant-based food brands to meet the diverse needs of consumers.

-On the whole, the upsurge of plant-based has become more and more intense in terms of incoming players, product applications, market demand and even downstream brand cooperation.
+Overall, the surge of plant-based has become increasingly intensive in terms of new entrants, product applications, market demand, and even downstream brand collaboration.

-Available data show that 79 million American families are buying plant-based products, and consumers have a strong interest in plant-based foods.
-Among them, the millennials and generation Z, who account for 47% of the U.S. population, have a particularly high demand for plant-based food.
-Affected by the global epidemic, inflation and rising food prices may reduce the shopping frequency of some consumers and pay attention to costs, but plant-based food has been entering consumers' shopping carts.
+According to available data, 79 million American families buy plant-based products, and consumers are very interested in plant-based diets.
+Plant-based food is especially popular among millennials and generation Z, who make for 47% of the U.S. population.
+Affected by the worldwide epidemic, inflation and rising food prices may cause some consumers to lower their shopping frequency and pay attention to expenses, but plant-based food is increasingly entering consumers' shopping carts.